NetSamurai/Mancala/README.md

-#Mancala
+# Mancala

-Not completed yet.. please check back later!
+Not completed yet..

+<a href="https://ravenmyst.net/work/mancala/">Demo in progress here</a>